MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

 ### Joins

-Because of the architecture of OData and other Web connectors, Joins can be non-performant.
-While you have the option to use Navigation columns when merging between tables from an OData source, you don't have this option when merging with non-Odata sources.
+Due to the architecture of OData and other Web connectors, joins can be non-performant.
+While you have the option to use navigation columns when merging between tables from an OData source, you don't have this option when merging with non-Odata sources.

-If you are seeing performance issues when merging an OData source, you should apply Table.Buffer (link to M docs) via the Advanced Editor to your OData query, before you merge the data.
+If you are seeing performance issues when merging an OData source, you should apply [Table.Buffer](/powerquery-m/table-buffer) to your OData query in the Advanced Editor, before you merge the data.

 ### Test Connection issues

-In any case where you're passing in a URL to the OData connector that's not just the service root - for example, if you have a filter on the URL - when you set up refresh in the service you should select "Skip Test Connection".
+In cases where you're passing in a URL to the OData connector that's not just the service root, for example, if you have a filter on the URL, when you set up refresh in the service you should select "Skip Test Connection".